How do I comment my code?

 #---------------------------------------------------------------------------------------- plotscript, Inn customer script, begin suspend npcs suspend player if (check tag (tag: children disappear)=off) then begin show text box (24) # Inn Customer : Did you have a nice day ? wait for text box end, else begin show text box (26) wait for text box end #end for the if check tag resume npc resume players end# end for the script #----------------------------------------------------------------------------------------

-In this example above, there are tow comments.
+In this example above, there are two comments.
 These comments indicates the use of each end command.
 This way it prevents Hspeak.exe from making an error and the other developper from deleting the lines carelessly.
 The other use of the # is to specify the content of the text box.

 You can check by yourself the importance of this little sign by deleting one of them, saving your file and trying to import it.
 Hspeak will display an error message.